nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model.md

     comment: ''
     date: '2015-12-01'
     status: ok
-details:
-    '':
 excerpt: >-
     This page describes how the Nuxeo Platform is modular, and how bundles, components and extension points relate to each other to let you create a fully customized application.
 labels:
     - content-review-lts2016
     - extension-point